Out of Control: Reducing Probabilistic Models by Control-State Elimination: PCFP Reduction

-It remains to specify a correctness statement of the transition elimination rule.
-Intuitively, the idea is that the rule preserves reachability probabilities if $l_1$ is \emph{not} a potential goal.
-Recall that potential goals are locations for which we cannot tell with certainty whether they contain goal states when fully unfolded.
+Regarding the correctness of transition elimination, the intuitive idea is that the rule preserves reachability probabilities if location $l_1$ is \emph{not} a potential goal.
+Recall that potential goals are locations for which we do not know whether they contain goal states when fully unfolded.
+Formally, we have the following: